PROJECT: Understanding public perceptions on climate change in Kenya

 Little is known about how citizens perceive and understand climate change, in Kenya and elsewhere in Africa.
 However, establishing ordinary people’s observations and opinions can help policy makers understand their daily experiences of climate change and establish their greatest needs.
 More must be known about what those most affected by climate change are doing to respond in order to support this action.
 By improving understanding of what the public thinks and believes about climate change, public awareness programmes can be better tailored to ensure people are provided with information they need.

-This project aims to help strengthen public awareness of climate change in Kenya through surveying ordinary Kenyans and their views and reflections of climate change in the country.
+This project aimed to help strengthen public awareness of climate change in Kenya through surveying ordinary Kenyans about their views and reflections of climate change in the country.
 More than 2,500 Kenyan households and 18 focus groups shared their views.
 Awareness was also raised on Kenya’s Climate Change Action Plan (NCCAP), with a view to building public demand and strengthening civil society and private sector capacity to engage with government on Kenya’s climate change agenda.

 Kenya’s NCCAP was launched in March 2013 following months of analysis and consultations.
 It addresses the options for a low-carbon climate resilient development pathway as Kenya adapts to climate impacts and mitigates growing emissions.
 The plan also addresses the enabling aspects of finance, policy and legislation, knowledge management, capacity development, technology requirements and monitoring and reporting.
 Data was collected from rural and urban households over three years using the same questions and was released in a series of three events to the media, civil society, and policymakers and public officials.